top of page

 I was blessed to be born in a place and era where Gyms and weights were becoming more commonplace and popular.
 This gave me access to a training space from early on in life.

-This is the humble beginnings of many coaches.
-Without the internet we were left to explore the equipment and experiment with movement This curiosity eventually led me to pursue personal training with a focus on power development.
+This is the humble beginnings of many coaches and performers.
+Without the internet we were left to explore equipment and experiment with movement.

 As I continued with my physical journey, I realized that many professional movers at the time supplemented their specialty training with resistance training.